 Contest Director: Ketan Mayer-Patel

-The top teams in the region will advance to the ACM ICPC World Finals in South Dakota.
+The top teams in the region will advance to the ACM ICPC World Finals.

 You must register through the main Mid-Atlantic site, Radford.